tsabunkar/angular_practice_routing/README.md

 To protect our route we use -> canActivate() -> [THis will protect parent route and all its child routes] whereas, canActivateChild() -> [This will protect only child routes but not parent route]

+canDeactive() ->
+  If user login and click on server tab > devserver > clicks editServer btn > NOw changes servername (input text box) but forgot to click updateServer or tries to go back page, then we need to implement a logic to show a pop-up, saying do you want to save the changes ?